-Due to the unexpected death of my dear husband, my Writer in Residence-y has been discontinued at this time so I can focus elsewhere.
-Admittedly, the pandemic played a big part in my decision since it was already affecting what could and could not be done.
-I appreciate Vicki, Stephanie, Megan, and the rest of the staff at the Apache Junction Library.
+Due to the unexpected death of her dear husband, Valerie’s Writer in Residence-y has been discontinued at this time so she can focus elsewhere.
+Admittedly, the pandemic played a big part in her decision since it was already affecting what could and could not be done.
+She so appreciates Vicki, Stephanie, Megan, and the rest of the staff at the Apache Junction Library.
 They have been so supportive during all of this.
-I hope to return at a later date, either in the same role or as a presenter of several standalone programs.
-Hope to see you then!
+She hopes to return at a later date, either in the same role or as a presenter of several standalone programs.
+She hopes to see you then!

 Support your local library!

-I am pleased and honored to announce that I am currently the
+Valerie is pleased and honored to announce that she is currently

 at the Apache Junction Public Library in Arizona!